igwgames/nes-starter-kit/guide/section_4/performance.md

 focus more on making good music.
 That said, this engine takes up _a  lot_ of cpu time, as well as a lot of ram.

-Switching to a new engine will require modifying some assembly language, a bit of neslib itself, and also likely reworking much of your music to fit that engine's requirements. **This option is not for the faint of heart!**
+Switching to a new engine will require modifying some assembly language, a bit of neslib itself, and also likely reworking much of your music to fit that engine's requirements.

-### **To Be written**

-## Option 4: Remove unused engine code

-The game engine includes a lot of code to help you build your game.
-This includes a number of features around updating the hud, error checking, sprite types and collisions, and more.
-Most of this is intended to be useful, but some of it may be overkill, or not used in your game.
-Don't be afraid to remove things you don't need!
-If you aren't sure, spend a little time trying to figure out what the code in question does, then remove it and test any features you think could have been impacted/broken.
-Let's try a few examples!

-TODO: Break this out to another chapter for freeing up prg space
+**This option is not for the faint of heart!**

+_As of now, there are no plans of including multiple music/sound libraries in the base `nes-starter-kit` repository/engine._ (If a PR is made that does this in a sane way, it will be considered.)

+The first thing you'll have to do is pick an engine.
+The path of least resistance is probably `famitone2`.
+You can find the library alongside C bindings for it on [the Author's website](https://shiru.untergrund.net/code.shtml).
+If you grab the copy of `neslib` that _doesn't_ use the Famitracker library, there is a version of `neslib.asm` that supports famitone2 natively.
+The problem is, we've made changes to `neslib.asm` in `nes-starter-kit`, so you will have to merge the two files.
+You will also likely have to merge some changes from `crt0.asm`. (variable definitions, mainly)

+If you are using another engine, you will need to figure out what the engine requires, and replace all famitracker code with the code for that library.
+This is unfortunately very complex, so it will not be detailed here.

+Most NES music engines require you to structure your songs in a certain way, so that they are compatible with the engine.
+You may need to go through your music to make it compatible.
+You also may need to run the output of Famitracker through a converter program, or even save things from Famitracker differently.